citizenz7/blog/README.md

 * Install Elfinder (file browser for CKEditor) : `symfony console elfinder:install`
 * Change to PRODUCTION in `.env.local` (APP_ENV=prod)
 * Empty cache : `symfony console cache:clear`
+* register a first account (/register) then change its role to ["ROLE_ADMIN"] in database
+* login with this admin account and connect to admin dashboard (/login)
+* ... then start to create new categories and new articles
+* tags will be automaticaly created as you write them (SELECT2 JQuery plugin)
 ## TO DO
 * file upload:
     * image